 The key to the implementation of our sustainability commitments is benchmarking against international standards on ESG and sustainable finance.
-We currently benchmark our progress against recognised indices including the S&P Global Corporate Sustainability Assessment (CSA) (for Dow Jones Sustainability Indices) and WWF's Sustainable Banking Assessment (SUSBA).
+We currently benchmark our progress against recognised indices and benchmarks including the S&P Global Corporate Sustainability Assessment (CSA), the World Benchmarking Alliance Financial Services Benchmark and WWF's Sustainable Banking Assessment (SUSBA).
 Key targets and progress are measured and reported internally and externally through our Sustainability Report which is published annually and made available on the CIMB Group website.

-CIMB is a signatory to the Collective Commitment to Climate Action (CCCA) as part of our engagement with the UNEP FI, as well as the Net-Zero Banking Alliance (NZBA, a constituent of the Glasgow Financial Alliance for Net Zero), where we are committed to achieve net zero greenhouse gas (GHG) scopes 1 and

-2 emissions in our operations by 2030, and overall Net Zero GHG by 2050 (including scope 3 financed emissions), in line with Nationally Determined Contributions (NDCs) and the 1.5 degrees scenario of the Paris Climate Agreement.
+CIMB is a signatory to the UN-convened Net-Zero Banking Alliance (NZBA), where we are committed to achieve net zero greenhouse gas (GHG) scopes 1 and 2 emissions in our operations by 2030, and overall Net Zero GHG by 2050 (including scope 3 financed emissions), in line with Nationally Determined Contributions (NDCs) and the Paris Climate Agreement.

-We are also an official supporter of the Task Force on Climate-Related Financial Disclosures (TCFD) and a signatory to Partnerships for Carbon Accounting Financials (PCAF).
+We are also a signatory to Partnerships for Carbon Accounting Financials (PCAF).